Managing missing data with pandas

 Name: count, dtype: int64

-2. Remove all null values (including the indication n/a)#
+2. Removing all zero values (including n/a)

 [8]: